 The question is whether you have the “good moral character” required to become a naturalized U.S. citizen.
 Financial problems alone are not a bar to this finding of good moral character.

-And, beyond the law, U.S. Citizenship and Immigration Services (USCIS) has set forth various automatic bars, such as failure to pay taxes.
+In addition, U.S. Citizenship and Immigration Services (USCIS) has set forth various automatic bars, such as failure to pay taxes.
 The Form N-400 Application for Naturalization specifically asks about taxes, but it doesn’t ask about debt, foreclosure, bankruptcy, or related financial issues.

-You did not mention whether tax debt was an issue in your case, but you can expect to have to pay any federal, state, or local taxes that you owe, plus penalties, before you are approved for citizenship.
+You didn't mention whether tax debt was an issue in your case, but you can expect to have to pay any federal, state, or local taxes that you owe, plus penalties, before you are approved for citizenship.
 In the alternative, USCIS may accept proof that you are cooperating with an IRS payment agreement.

 The officer’s discretion must nevertheless be exercised reasonably.
 For example, at one time, some USCIS officers routinely denied citizenship to people who were receiving public assistance, until attorneys and immigration advocates protested.
 They leaned on USCIS to acknowledge that lawful receipt of benefits (with no fraud involved) says nothing negative about a person’s morality.

-Of course, if you have engaged in unlawful behavior stemming from your financial trouble, such as committing fraud in order to claim public assistance, or failed to pay child support, this will be factored into the decision of whether you have the good moral character required to become a U.S. citizen.
+Of course, if you have engaged in unlawful behavior stemming from your financial trouble, such as committing fraud in order to claim public assistance, or failed to pay child support, this will be factored into the decision of whether you have sufficiently good moral character to become a U.S. citizen.
 In such a case, you would want to consult an attorney before applying.
 Illegal behavior can result not only in a denial of citizenship, but in deportation (removal) from the United States.